 Major League Baseball Teams In CA (MLB)

-Californians also love their baseball, evidenced by five different MLB teams within the state.
-People in the state have almost three full seasons to watch baseball, from the start of April to the end of October.
+Californians also love their baseball, evidenced by the five different Major League Baseball teams in the state.
+Golden State baseball fans have almost three full seasons to watch America's Pastime, from the start of April to the end of October.
 California's MLB teams include the Los Angeles Angels of Anaheim (LA Angels), the Los Angeles Dodgers, the Oakland Athletics (A's), the San Diego Padres, and the San Francisco Giants.

 LA Angels +2500